ablab/spades/assembler/src/online_vis/webvis/README.rst

 Installing
 ----------

-WebVis is written in Python and Javascript, using Flask_ and jQuery.
+WebVis is written in Python and Javascript, using Flask_ and jQuery .
 To launch it, of course you need Python and pip or easy_install.
 They are typically pre-installed in both Linux and Mac OS X, so no prerequisities needed.
 Then you need to install Flask via the VirtualEnv:
 - sudo easy_install virtualenv
 or
 - sudo pip virtualenv